UsabilityDynamics/node-rabbit-service/readme.md

  - rabbitmq-client-start: Start RabbitMQ Client using default settings extended by command-line arguments.
  - rabbitmq-client-stop: Stop currently running instance of RabbitMQ Client and RabbitMQ.
+ - rabbitmq-client-status: Get status of service - used to check if running.
  - rabbitmq-client-restart: Restarts currently running instance of RabbitMQ Client and RabbitMQ.
  - rabbitmq-client-console: Enable console for interfacing with an instance.